 NOTE: Only certain types of notifications can be received as push notifications (see notification triggers below)

-When you receive a notification, you will see a number badge on the bell icon on your menu bar both in the MyWharton website and mobile app.
+When you receive a notification, you will see a number badge on the bell icon on your menu bar in both the MyWharton website and the mobile app.
 Email notifications must be enabled in the community in order to see them on the bell icon.

 Additionally, the following actions will trigger push notifications on your mobile device as long as you have enabled notifications on your device AND have the following settings enabled in MyWharton:

 |Chatter mention: someone @mentions you on a chatter post||N/A|

 |Profile post: Someone posts something on your user profile||N/A|